-There are no pharmacy co-pays for children, pregnant women or birth control.
-For drugs covered by the State, such as behavioral health drugs, pharmacy copays are \$1 for generic and \$3 for brand name drugs.
+There are no pharmacy co-pays for children, pregnant women, individuals in nursing facilities or hospice, or birth control.
+For drugs covered by the State, such as behavioral health drugs, pharmacy copays are \$1 for generic drugs, preferred brand name drugs, and HIV/AIDS, and \$3 for brand name drugs.